-(Wife feels caught.
+The wife feels caught.
 She feels bad for her baby, and she feels like she can’t remind her husband of anything without being accused herself.
 She doesn’t want to treat him like a child.
-She wants to respect and honor him, like a good wife should.
+She wants to respect and honor him as a good wife should.

-Wife: “Can I go out with a friend next week end?”
+Wife: “Can I go out with a friend next weekend?“

 Husband: “I suppose.
 I never go out with my friends.“

-If she is in a sub-culture that says wives must please their husbands at all times and put their interests first, she may even choose to stay home knowing that would make her husband “happy.”)
+If she is in a subculture that says wives must please and spend time with their husbands at all times and put their interests first, she may even choose to stay home knowing that would make her husband “happy.”

 Wife: “You committed to such and such over a year ago, but I’ve noticed that you haven’t followed through.
 When will you keep that commitment?”

-Husband: “Don’t you have something better to do with your life other than get on my back all the time?
+Husband: “Don’t you have something better to do with your life other than getting on my back all the time?
 What is your problem?
 Why do you have to make such a big deal out of everything?
 I’ve been busy.
 Can’t you see that?”